Access Roles

 Owner

-You get one Owner per organization, and that account owns everything.
-Owners can do everything an Admin can, and on top of that they handle billing, SSO and SCIM configuration, ownership transfer, and organization deletion.
+Each organization has exactly one Owner.
+Owners can do everything an Admin can, plus billing, SSO and SCIM configuration, ownership transfer, and organization deletion.

 Admin

-Admins manage members and structure, so they handle the day-to-day people work.
-They invite and remove members, change roles, create and delete teams, and manage test data such as Procedures, Stations, Deployments, and Runs.
+Admins invite and remove members, change roles, create and delete access groups, and manage test data such as procedures, stations, deployments, and runs.

-Admins cannot update organization settings, manage billing, or configure SSO and SCIM, because those actions are reserved for the Owner.
+Admins cannot update organization settings, manage billing, or configure SSO and SCIM.
+Those actions are reserved for the Owner.

 Developer

-Developers create and update procedures, stations, deployments, Parts, Units, Batches, and other test data.
-They see every team's data, so they can work across production lines without restriction.
+Developers create and update procedures, stations, deployments, parts, units, batches, and other test data.
+They see every access group's stations, so they can work across production lines without restriction.

-Developers cannot manage members, teams, billing, or SSO.
+Developers cannot manage members, access groups, billing, or SSO.

 Viewer

-Viewers are read-only, so they browse runs, units, parts, and analytics without being able to create or modify anything.
+Viewers browse runs, units, parts, and analytics read-only, without being able to create or modify anything.

-What a Viewer sees depends on their team assignment:
+What a Viewer sees depends on their access group assignment:

-- A Viewer with no team assignments sees every team's data.
+- A Viewer with no access group assignments sees every station.

 Operator

 Operators land on /operator on sign-in and never see the dashboard.
-They see their own profile, the stations they belong to (always team-scoped), and basic org context.
+They see their own profile, the stations they belong to (always group-scoped), and basic organization context.
 They do not see a member list, peer profiles, runs, procedures, API activity, or billing.

-Test data is produced through the Station API key, not the operator's account.
-When an operator presses Run in the Operator UI, the run is auto-attributed as operated_by, because the dashboard forwards the operator's email to the CLI and the CLI stamps it on runs.create.
-CLI-only runs and kiosk-mode mounts with no logged-in user stay unattributed.
+Test data is produced through the station API key, not the operator's account.
+When an operator presses Run in the Operator UI, the run is attributed as operated_by: the dashboard forwards the operator's email to the CLI, and the CLI stamps it on runs.create.
+CLI-only runs and kiosk-mode mounts with no signed-in user stay unattributed.

-Teams sit on an orthogonal layer to roles, so the two combine when you decide what someone sees.
+Access groups sit on an orthogonal layer to roles, so the two combine when you decide which stations someone sees.

-- Owners, Admins, and Developers see every team's data.
+- Owners, Admins, and Developers see every station.

-- Viewers see all data without team assignments, and become team-scoped once you assign them.
+- Viewers see all stations without access group assignments, and become group-scoped once you assign them.

 Changing a role